oxinon/IOTA-price-ticker-V2-TTGO-T-Display/README.md

 Simple IOTA price ticker by using ESP32 based TTGO-T-Display and CoinMarketcap API for the Arduino IDE platform
 <br>
-IOTA ticker on Youtube: https://www.youtube.com/watch?v=napduhMtkBk&t=94s
+IOTA ticker V2 on Youtube: (coming soon)
 <br>
 <br>